Xeckt/reggie/README.md

     fmt.Println(key, subkey.Value)
 }
 ```
-If you know what you're looking for specifically, you have a few approaches, and Reggie still allows you to utilise the [std registry package functions](https://pkg.go.dev/golang.org/x/sys/windows/registry):
+If you know what you're looking for specifically, you have a few approaches, and reggie still allows you to utilise the [std registry package functions](https://pkg.go.dev/golang.org/x/sys/windows/registry):
 ```go
 r := reggie.New()
 r.RootKey = registry.LOCAL_MACHINE